 The candidate should demonstrate:

-- sustained ability to deliver high-quality and respected research and impact
+- sustained track record and demonstration of delivering high-quality and respected research and impact

 - ability to be an independent researcher, and able to lead and train others